 6.15.1 Applicability to language

+The vulnerability documented in ISO/IEC 24772-1:2024 6.15 is applicable to C.

 Given the fixed size of integer data types, continuously adding to an unsigned integer eventually results in a value that cannot be represented.
 For C this is defined as a ‘wrap around’, so adding one to the maximum positive value results in zero.
 This happens without any detection or notification mechanism.
 Continuously adding to a signed integer until it reaches a value that cannot be represented results in undefined behaviour.

 Similarly, repeatedly subtracting from an unsigned integer leads to wrap-around, or undefined behaviour for signed integers.